Zannatul-Naim/Data-Structure/README.md

 # Data-Structure

-## Reference Book - Data Structure using C by Reema Theraja
+## Reference Book
+- Data Structure using C by Reema Theraja
+- Data Structure with C by Seymour Lipschutz

 ### Array